 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 3-4 days or in the freezer for a month.

 Editor’s Note: This post was originally published on January 5, 2012.
-The images and the recipe have been updated in April 2021.
+The recipe has been updated in April 2021 and new images and the video are added in May 2021.